marykubinski/kubinski-portfolio/Final-Project-Part-One.md

 ## Outline

 Traffic stops are the most common way that police interact with the public in the United States.
+Police pull over more than 50,000 drivers on a typical day, more than 20 million motorists every year (The Stanford Open Policing Project).
 Recent reporting by the New York Times found that throughout the United States, police consider traffic stops to be among the most dangerous things they do.
 Yet, an investigation of traffic stop data reveals that this perception of risk is significantly overstated.
 While not statistically supported, the belief has an impact on police department and courtroom culture and standards, which not only creates a risk to the public but continues a standard allowing impunity for the majority of police officers who use lethal force at vehicle stops.

 ### Part 1 : Setup
 - Introduce traffic stops